QUATE General Information

 APTITUDE TEST IN CERVICAL CYTOLOGY SCREENING

-The QUATE (Quality Assurance, Training and Examinations committee) Aptitude Test is an international examination for cytotechnologists who fulfil the criteria for accreditation in their own countries.
-It is designed to provide an objective assessment of a cytotechnologist’s competence to screen conventional cervical smears or liquid based cytology samples and is available in traditional Papanicoloau, Surepath or Thinprep technologies.
+The QUATE (Quality Assurance, Training and Examinations Committee) Aptitude Test objectively assesses a cytotechnologist’s competence in screening conventional or liquid-based cervical cytology samples available in traditional Papanicoloau, Surepath or Thinprep technologies.

-It is held at least once a year, generally on the day of the opening of the European Congress of Cytology, but can also be run in any host country providing sufficient notice is given to the organising committee.
 These additional examination sessions should ideally be organised by the relevant national cytology society or through an EFCS Council or QUATE Committee member, but approaches from other cytology training centres will be considered.
 The examination is intended primarily for EFCS member countries but it may be possible to offer the examination in non-European countries by prior agreement of the EFCS/QUATE committee.

-Terminology used is according the “European Guidelines for Quality Assurance in Cervical Cancer Screening”.
+The examination terminology follows the “European Guidelines for Quality Assurance in Cervical Cancer Screening”.

 The examination is held in English or translated into the language of the host country given sufficient time to do so.